-Independent agents work with a number of insurers and since they are not tied down to just one company, they are often able to offer a wider range of insurance products.
-This means that they are able to offer a wider distribution network for insurance companies than captive agents.
+Independent agents work with several insurers, and since they are not tied down to just one company, they can often offer a wider range of insurance products.
+This means that they can offer a wider distribution network for insurance companies than captive agents.

 Independent agents will have the authority to quote and issue insurance policies on behalf of the insurer(s) they represent, principally, through those insurer systems.
 The systems are designed to offer certain policy types, pricing models, and support tools for customers.
-Those agents may offer additional services to their customers such as claims support, a review of other insurance policies, and advice.
-They are very similar to insurance brokers, however, because their duty is to the insurer and not to the clients, limits to what they can offer a client do exist.
+Those agents may offer additional services to their customers, such as claims support, a review of other insurance policies, and advice.
+They are very similar to insurance brokers; however, because their duty is to the insurer and not the clients, they have limits to what they can offer a client.

 What Does An Insurance Broker Do?

-A broker is an insurance expert that legally represents people or businesses that are looking to buy insurance.
+A broker is an insurance expert who legally represents people or businesses looking to buy insurance.
 In some states, insurance brokers have a fiduciary duty to customers, meaning they are required by law to act only in the best interest of their clients.